-I’ve always enjoyed having a garden, but this past summer I grew my most favourite garden yet, an urban cut flower garden!
+I’ve always enjoyed having a garden, but this past summer I grew my most favourite garden yet, a backyard urban cut flower garden!
 Last summer I couldn’t get enough of all the gorgeous flower farmer accounts on Instagram.
 I was glued to their posts and stories, watching as they grew and harvested the most amazing flowers.
 I was filled with so much inspiration.
 I have always dreamt of having a huge flower garden of my own, but never really thought it was possible because I live in the city.
 But I stopped myself and asked, what does that have to do with anything?
 I may not have acres and acres of land, but I do have a cute little urban yard and lots of planters just waiting for flowers…and not just any flowers…cut flowers.
-So last summer I dove right in and started my very first cut flower garden.
+So last summer I dove right in and started my very first cutting garden.

 What is a cut flower garden?

 So what exactly is a cut flower garden?
 Well, really simply put it’s a flower garden grown with the sole intent of being able to cut flowers and make bouquets.
 Bouquets and bouquets of fresh flowers for your home, your friends and loved ones.
 The best.
 And anyone can grow one.
 As an added bonus cut flower gardens are wonderful for inviting pollinators and butterflies to your yard!